vitessce/vitessce-data/README.md

 ### Creating a new release

 Update the contents of `cloud_target.txt` to bump the version number.
+Then update the version where it is referenced in test fixtures in the `fake-files/` directory.